 10 best coffee shops in Brighton

-Whether you’re looking for the best takeaway latte to grab on your way to the office or a cosy spot for an off-site meeting, Brighton has plenty of delicious coffee shops on offer.
+Whether you’re looking for the best takeaway latte to grab on your way to our new Brighton office or a cosy spot for an off-site meeting, Brighton has plenty of delicious coffee shops on offer.
 Here are 10 of Brighton’s best-loved cafes and coffee shops that are sure to satisfy your caffeine craving.

 1. Cafe Coho

 With two Brighton locations (one by the train station and one on Ship Street), Cafe Coho is a great place to start.
 Not only is the coffee here great, but they also offer a scrumptious brunch menu.